Numeracy: Innumeracy and risk perception in health decision-making

 Health numeracy has been defined as "the degree to which individuals have the capacity to access, process, interpret, communicate, and act on numerical, quantitative, graphical, biostatistical, and probabilistic health information needed to make effective health decisions".
 The concept of health numeracy is a component of the concept of health literacy.
 Health numeracy and health literacy can be thought of as the combination of skills needed for understanding risk and making good choices in health-related behavior.

 Health numeracy requires basic numeracy but also more advanced analytical and statistical skills.
 For instance, health numeracy also requires the ability to understand probabilities or relative frequencies in various numerical and graphical formats, and to engage in Bayesian inference, while avoiding errors sometimes associated with Bayesian reasoning (see Base rate fallacy, Conservatism (Bayesian)).
 Health numeracy also requires understanding terms with definitions that are specific to the medical context.
 For instance, although 'survival' and 'mortality' are complementary in common usage, these terms are not complementary in medicine (see five-year survival rate).
 Innumeracy is also a very common problem when dealing with risk perception in health-related behavior; it is associated with patients, physicians, journalists and policymakers.
 Those who lack or have limited health numeracy skills run the risk of making poor health-related decisions because of an inaccurate perception of information.
 For example, if a patient has been diagnosed with breast cancer, being innumerate may hinder her ability to comprehend her physician's recommendations, or even the severity of the health concern or even the likelihood of treatment benefits.
 One study found that people tended to overestimate their chances of survival or even to choose lower-quality hospitals.
 Innumeracy also makes it difficult or impossible for some patients to read medical graphs correctly.
 Some authors have distinguished graph literacy from numeracy.
-Indeed, many doctors exhibit innumeracy when attempting to explain a graph or statistics to a patient.
 A misunderstanding between a doctor and patient, due to either the doctor, patient, or both being unable to comprehend numbers effectively, could result in serious harm to health.

 Different presentation formats of numerical information, for instance natural frequency icon arrays, have been evaluated to assist both low-numeracy and high-numeracy individuals.
 Other data formats provide more assistance to low-numeracy people.